Professor and Head

 Current and Future Directions

 My current and future work remains focused on meaning-making as well as posttraumatic growth after trauma exposure and characteristics that may encourage or hinder making meaning or reporting growth, such as personality characteristics, emotion regulation skills, relationship attachment style, and current mental health.
-These types of variables are being examined in two different studies, one with undergraduates and another with military veterans enrolled in VA care.
+These types of variables are currently being examined with military veterans enrolled in VA care.
 I am also beginning a project related to moral injury among veterans and how this relates to PTSD and other mental health.

 - Summer Graduate Research Assistantship (SARIF) for Elizabeth Thomas, University of Tennessee, Knoxville, Summer 2016